JohnPochta/b2broker-backend-test/README.md

 Run the startup script:
 ./start.sh

-This will install dependencies and launch the local backend server.
+This will install dependencies and launch the local backend server using docker and NEST.js allowing safe run in docker container.

 API Endpoints
 🔍 Get Token Balance